$K_0^\ast(1430)$ Twist-2 Distribution Amplitude and $B_s,D_s \to K_0^\ast(1430)$ Transition Form Factors

 Then, we can determine the behavior of $K_0^\ast(1430)$ leading-twist DA by fitting the values exhibited in Table~\ref{table:xin_value} with the LCHO model shown in Eq.~\eqref{eq:DA} via the least squares method.
-Following the fitting procedure introduced in detailed in Refs.~\cite{Zhong:2021epq, Zhong:2022ecl}, the model parameters and the corresponding goodness of fit are determined and displayed in Table~\ref{table:DA Parameters}.
+Following the fitting procedure introduced in detailed in Refs.~\cite{Zhong:2021epq, Zhong:2022ecl}, the model parameters and the corresponding goodness of fit are determined.
+However, the goodness of fit is not ideal.
+In order to obtain better fitting results, we fix $\hat{m}_q = 250~{\rm MeV}$ and change $\hat{m}_s$.
+The fitting results corresponding different $\hat{m}_s$ are exhibited in Table~\ref{table:ms Parameters}, and one can find that, when $\hat{m}_s = 270~{\rm MeV}$, the goodness of fit is best.
+Then we take the constituent quark mass $\hat{m}_q = 250~{\rm MeV}$ and $\hat{m}_s = 270~{\rm MeV}$ in subsequent calculations, respectively.
+Table~\ref{table:DA Parameters} displays the fitted LCHO model parameters and the corresponding goodness of fit with the scale $\mu = 1, 1.4$ and $3~{\rm GeV}$, respectively.
 The curve of our LCHO model for $K_0^\ast(1430)$ leading-twist DA at $\mu = 1~{\rm GeV}$ are shown in Fig.~\ref{fig:DA}.
 As a comparison, the curves from the traditional QCDSRs~\cite{Cheng:2005nb} and LF approach~\cite{Chen:2021oul} are also shown in this figure.
 In Refs~\cite{Cheng:2005nb, Chen:2021oul}, the TF model for $K_0^\ast(1430)$ leading-twist DA is adopted, which is,